eliheuer/blue-ocean/README.md

 Build scripts and source files are in the [sources](sources) directory.

-To build new fonts, open a Unix-like terminal in the [sources](sources) directory, and run the build script.
+To build new fonts, open a Unix-like terminal (Linux, MacOS, WSL) in the [sources](sources) directory, and run the build script.
 ```
 sh build.sh
 ```